Bravo7994/FileSharingBot/README.md

 ##

-**If you need any more modes in repo or If you find out any bugs, mention in [@codexbotzsupport ](https://www.telegram.dog/codexbotzsupport)**
+**If you need any more modes in repo or If you find out any bugs, mention in [@MECommentBot ](https://www.telegram.dog/MECommentBot)**

 ### Features
 - Fully customisable.
-- Customisable welcome & Forcesub messages.
+- Customisable welcome messages.
 - More than one Posts in One Link.
 - Can be deployed on heroku directly.